alexandergrib/ms2/README.md

 # Testing
 Testing.md

+# Site logic
+logic.md

 # Deployment
 - Deployment made via GitHub pages.
 Fork my repository, then go to Setting on forked repository scroll down to GitHub Pages and select in Source section the branch to be used.

 # Problems encountered:
-- Google debug console shows "places.js:37 Uncaught ReferenceError: google is not defined at places.js:37"
-    * This is not real error, it occurs due to code being in separate file from where maps init was declared
 - After searching for place map not center itself to that location
+  - Fixed by setting new boundaries instead of extending previous (bounds = new google.maps.LatLngBounds();)

-- News API free version works only on localhost, to use it online i have to upgrade to piad account.
+- News API free version works only on localhost, to use it online i have to upgrade to paid account.
     - switched API to Rapidapi.com.
 Tried to use Google search news, but response time was 3-4 seconds, this caused significant delay after page loaded and populating news feed.
     - Switched to Newscatcher API from Rapidapi.com this helped to decrease response time down to 200-300ms.